Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 Ready to get bonded quickly, easily, and accurately?
 Call 1 (800) 308-4358 or submit a bond request now!

 By posting a Texas motor fuels tax continuous bond, the principal (supplier, importer, exporter, or blender) promises to comply with all state statutes pertaining to the motor fuel industry.
 Specifically, principals pledge to pay all taxes that become due to the state.

 If the principal fails to comply with these terms, the bond protects the state from financial loss up to the full amount of the bond.
 The principal must reimburse the surety for all damages paid out.

-Receive your free bond quote within 1 business day of submitting your application when you work with the experts at SuretyBonds.com.
+Receive your free bond quote within one business day of submitting your application when you work with the experts at SuretyBonds.com.
 Get started now!

 What’s the fine print?